Bushmills/Bashforth/README.md

 exception handling.
 It also provides an extra string stack, along with a set of words, operating on string stack.

 Those interested in bashforth might like [yoda](https://github.com/Bushmills/yoda) which does away with the virtual machine and compiles directly to bash functions.
 As consequence can a substantial performance difference be realised (yoda is faster by a factor of somewhere between 30 and 50 times).
+At this point yoda has progressed enough that I can say that now yoda is the better bashforth.